-Established in 1973, The Brake Manufacturers Council is comprised of brake friction manufacturers dedicated to:
+The Brake Manufacturers Council represents the interests of brake friction manufacturers by:

-- Obtaining and disseminating to members information on topics of interest to the brake parts industry.
+Obtaining and distributing to members information on topics of interest to the brake parts industry.

-- Conducting any further activities as may be appropriate and for the common benefit of manufacturers of automotive brake parts or systems.
+Conducting any further activities as may be appropriate and for the common benefit of manufacturers of automotive brake parts or systems.
 An example of this is the Copper-Free Brakes Initiative.

-The BMC meets twice a year to address issues current or anticipated facing automotive brake parts and systems manufacturers.
-The format of the council meetings features guest speakers from federal, state and local governmental authorities, council sponsored project updates and updates on legislative developments.
+The BMC meets twice a year.
+The meetings provide a platform to address current or anticipated issues facing automotive brake parts and systems manufacturers.
+The meetings feature guest speakers as well as council sponsored project and legislative updates.